-Using the NIC during Phase 1
+Using the NIC post-COVID

 NIC risk agreement and post-COVID SOP:

-There are a few other NIC users right now, therefore, when you reserve this scope please make sure you will not be arriving or leaving within 10 minutes of any other user’s start or end time.
+When you reserve this scope please make sure you will not be arriving or leaving within 10 minutes of any other user’s start or end time.
 It is possible to see everyone’s booking times in the online NIC reservation calendar Bookitlab.

 An inherent risk of exposure to COVID-19 exists where other people are present, where people have recently been present, and where air circulation is shared with multiple rooms.
 By using the NIC you accept this risk of COVID-19 exposure.